MTC-Sydney/searchgptaccelerator/Module6.md

 </a>
 ```

 To use your own logo, just replace everything with your own.
-That is, save your own logo into the `assets` folder, import it in thr `Layout.tsx` file, then use it where the GitHub logo was used in the above code snippet.
+That is, save your own logo into the `assets` folder, import it in the `Layout.tsx` file, then use it where the GitHub logo was used in the above code snippet.
 In the default state, the logo is inside a href tag containing a link to `https://aka.ms/entgptsearch`.
 You may change this link to any URL of your choosing.

 ### 5. Navbar right title
 ---